sauerm1/RetracTable/README.md

 <br>

-## `rowOnClick`
+## `onRowClick`

-Pass a function to the `rowOnClick` prop and it will be executed when a row is clicked on.
+Pass a function to the `onRowClick` prop and it will be executed when a row is clicked on.
 The row that is clicked on will be passed as an object to your function's first argument

 -   required: `false`
 -   default: `null`